 As Skyler continued to grow in his understanding of network administration through his studies and internships, he realized that he could help others with the same struggles.
 The student community that surrounded him through Capital IDEA allowed him to do just that.
 “I became like a mentor and helped others with their work.
 Teaching others helped me understand the concepts better.”
 Getting to know other students also helped Skyler develop a network of colleagues in the IT world that he continues to benefit from.

-With the support of Capital IDEA, the student community, his family, and his fiancée, Skyler graduated in 2018 with his Associate’s Degree in Network Administration.
+With the support of Capital IDEA, the student community, his family, and his fiancée, Skyler graduated from Austin Community College in 2018 with his Associate’s Degree in Network Administration.
 Since then, he has earned six certificates and started working towards his bachelor’s degree.
 In the thirteen years that passed between his first attempt at college and his graduation, he went from wondering if he could afford to buy his fiancée anything on an IHOP menu to paying for their wedding, renting his own apartment, and putting a down payment on their honeymoon to Disneyworld.
 Skyler and his fiancée will be married in March 2022, and their future together is looking bright.

 Capital IDEA is invested in the success of every student in the Career Expressway program.
 In addition to financial support, we provide services and resources to help students like Skyler make the grade and graduate.
 Skyler went from believing that college wasn’t for him to being less than a year away from his Bachelor’s Degree.
 He did it, and you can too.
 As Skyler would say, “Don’t be so hard on yourself.
 Find what you’re good at and lean into it.”
 Sign up for a CareerUp info session to learn more about the Career Expressway program.